alexandraj777/plotly-to-slack-lambda-function/README.md

 ## Debugging

 You can debug, change environment variables, and test via the [AWS Console](console.aws.amazon.com). `test_event.json` is a test event that you can copy-paste into the AWS Lambda console.

+## Interested in Making Edits?

+You'll find util functions for the `lambda` and `iam` boto clients in (aws_client.py)[aws_client.py], and a script for re-packaging the Lambda function and its dependencies in (zip_for_lambda.sh)[zip_for_lambda.sh].

+To learn more about packaging and deploying functions to Lambda, read my blog post [AWS Lambda Functions Made Easy](https://medium.com/@alexandraj777/aws-lambda-functions-made-easy-1fae0feeab27).